MikeBishop/http-layering/draft-bishop-decomposing-http.md

-At the most fundamental level, the semantic layer of HTTP consists of a client's ability to request some action of a server and be informed of the outcome of that action.
+At the most fundamental level, the semantic layer of HTTP consists of a client's ability to request some action of a server and be informed of the outcome of that request.
 HTTP defines a number of possible actions (methods) the client might request of the server, but permits the list of actions to be extended.